-As a Directing Fellow of The American Film Institute, she was the Mary Pickford and Remy Martin Foundations Grants recipient.
-She was also interviewed in American Film magazine and by the New York Times who described her award-winning short film, Pinfeathers, as having a “Salammbô-like decadence ...”
-Pinfeathers is the recipient of the Silver Plaque at the Chicago International Film Festival.
+As a Directing Fellow of The American Film Institute, where Michelle earned her Master of Science in Directing, she was the Mary Pickford and Remy Martin Foundations' Grants recipient.
+Michelle was interviewed in American Film Magazine, Seattle Times, and by the New York Times who described her award-winning short film, Pinfeathers, as having a “Salammbô-like decadence ...”
+Pinfeathers was awarded at the Chicago International Film Festival.

-Her first film, Silence, was showcased several times by The Director's Guild of America Theater in Los Angeles and presented by L.A.
-Film Forum.
-She is the writer of When Rent is Due, a play (that premiered at New City Theater in Seattle).
-She authored All The Leaving, a novel that has been translated into Spanish and published in Mexico.
-Ms. Espinosa spent three days a month in prisons for fifteen years facilitating Alternatives to Violence Project for inmates.
+As a Buddhist practitioner, Michelle believes that being a volunteer is the practice of employing one's compassion for a high purpose.
+Ms. Espinosa spent three days a month in prisons for fifteen years facilitating the Alternatives to Violence Project (AVP) for inmates.
 AVP is a process by which inmates and community members learn communication, coping skills, and deeper self-awareness as alternatives to violence.

 While a practicing mediator and facilitator with the Los Angeles City Attorney’s Office for twenty years, Michelle was invited to coach students at U.C.L.A.
 Law School and peer-to-peer mediators in L.A. middle schools.